 Little Minds (or Little Subjects)?

-In his paper, 'The Phenomenal Bonding Solution to the Combination Problem', Philip Goff says that
+In his paper, ‘The Phenomenal Bonding Solution to the Combination Problem’, the contemporary English philosopher Philip Goff states that

 “[i]t is natural to suppose that my mind, the subject of my consciousness, is not a microscopic entity”.

 It can be assumed here that Philip Goff must also believe that a rejection of a microscopic mind is some kind of intuitive take by laypersons on their own minds.
 Yet most people don’t believe that their minds are either microscopic or macroscopic entities.
 I say that because Goff himself has a problem with the fact that some philosophers take intuitions seriously.
 This must also surely mean that Goff doesn’t care too much about what it’s “natural to suppose”.
 So when Goff continues by saying that his

 “mind is a macroscopic entity which derives its nature from the microscopic entities which compose it”.

 Thinking that the mind is a whole (or a single entity) isn’t the same as thinking that it’s macroscopic… or microscopic for that matter.
 If Goff were talking about the brain and its parts, then there’d be no problem.
 However, he’s talking about the mind or consciousness.
 After all, the little minds (or his “little subjects”) of the brain are supposed to make up a Big Mind (or Big Subject) in this version of panpsychism.
 Thus Goff is arguing that every physical entity — all the way down — also has phenomenal (or experiential) properties.
 Or, as Goff himself puts it, the Big Mind (or Big Subject) is

 “ultimately [constituted by] the entities that fundamental physics talks about, which the panpsychist takes to be conscious subjects”.